geefr/vsgvr/readme.md

 -----------------------------|--------
 Linux Build                  | Done
 Windows Build                | Done
-Android Build                | Builds, but untested, no example application Code quality / API           | Messy, but in roughly the right structure for now OpenXR Rendering             | Working, could do with a cleanup and better vsg integration at some point OpenXR Input                 | Not Implemented Yet
+Android Build                | Bugs in controller position/tracking, otherwise done Code quality / API           | Messy, but in roughly the right structure for now OpenXR Rendering             | Working, could do with a cleanup and better vsg integration at some point OpenXR Input                 | Not Implemented Yet